Your link text

 The message in Paul's speech to the Athenians is important for us today.

-In talking with non-believers, it is always good to express those ideas that you have in common.
+In talking with non-believers, it is always good to start with those ideas that you have in common.

-This prevents the non-believer from closing his mind to your thoughts and opens lines of communication.
+Common ground prevents non-believers from closing their minds to your thoughts and opens lines of communication.